KidBourbon/batatabit-landing-page/README.md

 # Batatabit Landing Page
-✅ It is a real project (landing page) that was made for the company Batatabit.
+✅ A real project (landing page) that was made for the company Batatabit.

 ✅ It is made with HTML and CSS.